igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

-Since the QUIC library and the application need to communicate data offsets (for example, for the purpose of updating the minimum retransmittable stream offset), the QUIC library needs to translate appliction offsets to QUIC offsets.
+Since the QUIC library and the application need to communicate data offsets (for example, for the purpose of updating the minimum retransmittable stream offset), the QUIC library needs to translate application offsets to QUIC offsets.
 Depending on the richness of the APIs exposed to the application, keeping a single difference between the current application and QUIC offsets is likely to be sufficient.